 All the Anchorage grocery stores reported that they had sold out of Quilk.

-It seems that everyone who was watching Norma do her live Quilk commercial had actually thought that Norma was just playing around and really liked the taste of Quilk.
+It appeared that everyone who was watching Norma do her live Quilk commercial had thought that Norma was just playing around and really liked the taste of Quilk.

 After that, Norma continued doing live Quilk commercials, but no longer agreed to drink the product on camera.

 The Faultless Starch Commercial

 Another product that used Norma Goodman as a live spokesperson was “Faultless Starch”, a spray on ironing product.